 And there’s exciting Science News about tomatoes that foil vampire attacks, although it’s only talking about how tomatoes manage to foil one species of the parasitic plant Dodder.

 No plant is an island, Nature Plants reminds us – they are all embedded into complex ecosystems.
 Which makes it more puzzling that humans as a species suffer quite badly from Plant Blindness.
 But wait!
 It’s not all humans!
 And there is a cure!
+“Many indigenous groups, such as aboriginal Australian, native North American, and Maori cultural groups, for example, still have strong bonds with plants around them.”

 One way to cure Western plant blindness may me to have more plants on TV.
 In America a native plant ended up on reality tv, which isn’t quite what I had in mind – but at least its plight it now more widely known.